 Acquired by the Queensland Government in 1919 as part of the assets of the Chillagoe Company, it returned to full production the following year, supplying the reopened Chillagoe Smelters.
 As the Einasleigh State Mine, it finally closed in 1922 as a result of depleted ore reserves and a post-war drop in the world copper price.

 Einasleigh sits on the Eastern edge of the Newcastle Range, on the banks of the Copperfield River.
 Einasleigh is on the old Chillagoe to Forsayth railway.
-Once a Copper mining town, it is set among some unusual scenery with flat top hills that rise out of the grasslands.
+Once a Copper mining town, Einasleigh is set at the foot of Red Rock Hill and the Caterpillar Range.

 The Einasleigh Hotel situated only walking distance from the brilliant Copperfield George is home to a truly magnificent miniature furniture collection, truly of museum quality, this collection should not be missed.

-The well-appointed park with a shaded adventure playground and free electric barbeques is a monument to the men who lost their lives in the Blackhawk Training Disaster, as they helped out in the establishment of the park.
+The well-appointed park with a shaded adventure playground, The History Memorial Tree and free electric barbeques is a monument to the men who lost their lives in the Blackhawk Training Disaster, as they helped out in the establishment of the park.

 The history of hardship in a small town is often written on the headstones of those who lost their lives in its development.
 The Einasleigh cemetery is well maintained and provides many gravesites which create a picture of the townships past.

-The main event for Einasleigh is the Einasleigh Races and Rodeo, which are generally held around Easter time, these are somewhat of a legend and should not to be missed.
-The event attracts many visitors coming out for the sunshine and a taste of true country spirit.
-Also held annually in Einasleigh are the Horse Sports which are held in September.
+The main event for Einasleigh is Easter@Einasleigh, comprising of Horse Racing and Rodeo, which are held over the Easter week end, this week end is legendary and should not to be missed.
+The event attracts many visitors coming out for the racing, rodeo, swimming, fishing entertainment and a taste of true country spirit.
+Also held annually in Einasleigh are the annual Campdraft and Horse Sports.

 The Savannahlander Train service runs weekly through the township of Einasleigh, renowned as one of the only Queensland Trains that will actually stop outside the pub on request.
 The Savannahlander runs from Cairns to Forsayth and is one of the utmost train ride experiences around.

-Although Einasleigh is the smallest town in our region, it still has a hotel to accommodate its travellers.
+Although Einasleigh is the smallest town in our region, it has Silk's Rest, The Copperfield Lodge & The Einasleigh Hotel to accommodate travellers.

 WHILE IN EINASLEIGH...